SS Carnatic: Grounding

-On 12 September 1869, she ran aground on Sha`b Abu Nuhas coral reef near Shadwan Island at the mouth of the Gulf of Suez in the Red Sea.
+Having left Suez on 12 September 1869, she struck Sha`b Abu Nuhas coral reef near Shadwan Island at the mouth of the Gulf of Suez in the Red Sea, in the early hours of 13 September.
 Having assessed the ship to be safe and the pumps intact, Captain P. B. Jones denied passengers' repeated requests to abandon ship, and reassured them that the ship was safe and that the P&O liner Sumatra was due to pass by and would rescue them.
 There was a general air of calm and normality on board until about 2 a.m. on the 14th, when the rising water engulfed the ship's boilers and the ship was left without power or light.
 At 11 a.m. the following morning, after 34 hours on the reef, Captain Jones had just given the order to abandon ship and the first four passengers had taken their seats in one of the lifeboats when Carnatic suddenly broke in half.
-Thirty-one people drowned.
+Thirty lives were lost, the number recorded in P&O's official casualty return and the ship's official log; yet some later accounts mention thirty-one.
 The survivors made it to barren island of Shadwan, where the next day the Sumatra rescued them.